Havering Joint Strategic Needs Assessment (JSNA)

 The Strategic Assessment is a statutory publication, it is a snapshot of the wider tactical assessments for each crime and disorder type.

 The Community Safety Partnership Plan is produced by the Community Safety Team on behalf of the Havering Community Safety Partnership.
-It sets out the plans and actions that the Partnership aspires to as a result of this year’s Strategic Assessment, which is an analysis of the crime and disorder trends in Havering over the last twelve months.
+It sets out the plans and actions that the Partnership aspires to as a result of the Strategic Assessment.

 Super Output Areas